The 11 Best Dive Bars in Wine Country

 Sixty beers on tap, pool, darts, and an extensive menu of deliciously unhealthy bar food (fried pickles!
 Patrick's Fire Fries!
 Sal's Mozzarella Sticks!) make for a winning dive bar combination.
 Plus the large space means it’ll likely accommodate your entire crew when you have post-wine-tour munchies.

-Non-regulars might get some side-eye at Blue Moon Saloon.
+If Steiner’s (more on it later) is the domain of vacationers and wedding parties, Blue Moon Saloon’s clientele is a little more proprietary over their beloved drinking establishment.
+(Read: non-regulars might get some side-eye.)
 But, really, can you blame them?
 With pool, karaoke, and Jell-O shots on the menu, you’d be protective of this gem, too.
 Leave pretension at the door, belt some country tunes, and you’ll be fine.

 If small-town charm is what you’re after, the El Verano Inn has it in spades.
 The building dates back to 1887 and still retains much of its general store/post-office character.
 These days, however, people gather for the local live music and cheap drinks instead of... whatever people gathered for in 1887.